Abdulxaq/udacity-travel-dev/README.md

 ## Setting up the API

-The [Meaningful Cloud API](https://learn.meaningcloud.com/developer/text-classification/2.0/console) is perhaps different than what you've used before.
-It has you install a node module to run certain commands through, it will simplify the requests we need to make from our node/express backend.

-## Step 1: Signup for an API key
+## Step 1: Signup for an APIs key
-First, you will need to go [Meaningful Cloud API](https://learn.meaningcloud.com/developer/text-classification/2.0/console).
-Signing up will get you an API key.It is free.
+First, you will need to go all above API webstes.
+And signing up will get you APIs key.

 ## Step 2: Set up the API key